-1.3 System of Units
+1.7 System of Units

-Units of measurement used in this standard are United States (U.S.) customary units.
+Units of measurement used in this Standard are United States (U.S.) customary units.
 These are followed by their arithmetic equivalents in International System (SI) units, enclosed in parentheses.
 The first value stated shall be regarded as the requirement.
 The converted equivalent value may be approximate.
-Appendix A lists the selected units and conversions to SI units for measures appearing in this standard.
-Conversion of U.S. customary units is in accordance with the American National Standards Institute (ANSI)/Institute of Electrical and Electronics Engineers (IEEE)/American Society for Testing Materials (ASTM) SI 10-97, "Standard for Use of the International System of Units (SI): The Modern Metric System."
-State any exception here, such as the following, which is used in many Hydraulics standards: Two units (liter and bar), outside of but recognized by SI, are commonly used in international fire protection and are used in this standard.
+Conversion of U.S. customary units is in accordance with ANSI/IEEE/ASTM SI-10.

+Two units (liter and bar), outside of but recognized by SI, are commonly used in international fire protection and are used in this Standard.